thormagnusson/scoring/PartI/chapter_3.md

         \instrument, \patsynth1,
         \freq, Pseq([100, 200, 120, 180], inf),
         \cutoff, Pseq([1000, 2000, 3000], inf), // only 3 items in the list - it loops
-        \amp, Pseq([0.3, 0.6], inf), ,
+        \amp, Pseq([0.3, 0.6], inf),
         \dur, Pseq([0.125, 0.25, 0.5, 0.25], inf),
     ).play;

 There will be more on patterns later, but at this stage it is a good idea to play with the pattern documentation files, for example the ones found under Streams-Patterns-Events.
 There is also a fantastic  Practical Guide to Patterns in the SuperCollider Documentation.
-Under 'Streams-Patterns-Events>A-Practical-Guide'
+Under 'Streams-Patterns-Events>A-Practical-Guide' [ TODO think this section has been renamed ? - Andy ]

 To end this section on patterns, let's simply play a little with Pdefs: